Information for Potential Sponsors

 - Next Steps ( 1 Article )

 This mode is designed for graduates newly recruited into the doctorate scheme by the University and the sponsoring company.
-The research engineer will, if eligible, receive the EPSRC maintenance grant, supplemented by a top-up from the sponsoring company.
-The outline costs are (revised for 2008-2009):Read more
+The research engineer will, if eligible, receive a maintenance grant, supplemented by a top-up from the sponsoring company.
+The outline costs are (revised for 2013-2014):

 This mode is also designed for the participation of company employees in the scheme.
-However, in this case, all costs are met by the company as follows:Read more
+All costs are met by the company as follows (revised 2013-2014):Read more

-Within an EngD project, the main intellectual property is, of course, generated by the RE.
+Within an EngD project, the main intellectual property is, of course, generated by the Research Engineer (RE).
 However the research will draw upon existing labs' work and facilities, the expertise of the supervisor, and the resources of the sponsoring organisation.Read more

 The EngD programme is a low-cost and effective way of engaging with academic research or broadening an existing relationship.
 EngD students are highly motivated and our experience is that they outperform students on other programmes.
 They are also receive a broad range of training and have access to excellent facilities.Read more